pepperjackdev/beginner-calculator/README.md

 - Theme change

 ## Installation
-Currently, the only way to "install" and use this calculator is to open this project on a local machine using an IDE (such as IntelliJ IDEA, which with this project was created).
-From an IDE it is possible to run or export as executable jar this project.
+Currently, the only way to "install" and use this calculator is to open this project on a local machine using an IDE (such as IntelliJ IDEA, which this project was created with).
+Once you have opened the project from an IDE you can run or export as an executable jar this project.